 Germinating the seeds

 Soil -- The soil should be fast draining.
-A typical mix is 1 part potting soil to 1 part perlite or pumice rock.
-An alternate mix is 1 part coir fiber to 2 parts perlite, with some slow-release fertilizer added.
+A typical mix is 2 parts potting soil to 1 part perlite or pumice rock.
+An alternate mix is 1 part coir fiber to 1 part perlite, with some slow-release fertilizer added.

 Pot size - You may plant the seeds in individual pots, or in a communal pot.
-If you use a communal pot, plant the seeds 4 inches (10 cm) from each other and 2 inches from the edge of the pot.
+If you use a communal pot, plant the seeds 3 inches (7 cm) from each other and 2 inches (5 cm) from the edge of the pot.
 If you use single pots, use ones about 3 inches (8 cm) wide.
-The pot(s) should be about 4-5 inches tall (10-12 cm) and have drainage holes.
+The pot(s) should be about 3-4 inches tall (7-10 cm) and have drainage holes.

-Before planting the seeds, soak them in water for 4 to 6 hours (not more than 12 hours).
+Before planting the seeds, soak them in water for about 12 hours (not more than 24 hours).

 Fill the pots with the soil mix and water it until it is evenly moist (but not soggy).
 Place the seeds down and cover with ¼ inch (5 mm) of soil, then lightly water the top soil.
 Until the seeds sprout, make sure the top soil layer doesn't dry out.

-They sprout best between about 65 and 75° F (15-23°C).
+They sprout best between about 65 and 77° F (15-25°C).
 A little cooler at night is ok.
-Avoid letting them get above 77° F (25°C) for prolonged periods.
+Avoid letting them get above 80° F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.
-The seeds should begin sprouting after 3 to 6 weeks, although allow up to 12 weeks for any slow ones.
+The seeds should begin sprouting in about 4 to 6 weeks, but may take up to 12 weeks.

 Lighting -- Once your seeds sprout, move them to a bright spot, with protection from strong afternoon sun.
 You may use a fluorescent bulb kept a few inches (10 cm) away, although they will need stronger lighting when they are a few months old.